-Stay prepared during your time studying at SACI in Florence.
+Stay prepared during your time studying at SACI.
 We help you through the process of acquiring Italian Health Insurance.

 The Italian government requires that all students with a student visa (Fall and Spring Semester, Academic Year, MFA, MA, and Post-Bac students) be covered by health insurance during their entire length of stay in Italy.
 You will be asked to provide proof of your insurance coverage when you apply for your visa pre-departure, and your Permit of Stay during Orientation.